mejasonatkinson/blog/content/posts/the-og-social-comparers.md

 We don’t even have to social compare ourselves.
 Other people do it for us, but even without them we can see and understand that something is different about us?
 But we try to strive to an "ideal" which is beyond our reach and doing so, effecting our self-esteem.
 By early adulthood we have already developed an avoidance mechanism.

 This could easily lead to just thinking of ourselves as stupid.

-The only reason I don’t think this is because of a single line which is often repeated.
-“Intelligence isn’t affected”.
-This allowed me to have a growth mindset (however my take on the subject, is a little bit different than most; I might talk about it in its own post, later).
+Luckily however I have some how managed to obtain a growth mindset (however my take on the subject, is a little bit different than most; I might talk about it in its own post, later).
 This has allowed me to look at upwards comparison, at least in **some instances** as a motivator for self-improvement.

 Another quick google search and a look at the NHS’s conditions page about [dyspraxia](https://www.nhs.uk/conditions/developmental-coordination-disorder-dyspraxia/symptoms/), is not any better; you will find many hints at the fact that we will try and avoid joining in or taking part in games or activities as it will highlight how different we are.